software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .highlight}

 > The last four user stories are related to the student dashboard and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
-Use the Vite application in the `frontend` folder as the staring point of your implementation.
+Use the React application in the `frontend` folder as the staring point of your implementation.
+>
+> You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.
+Once the development server has started, the application is accessible at <http://localhost:5713>.

 {: .highlight}